Six Marys Chapter 7

 Kim Deok-jin

 All three of these people featured in a Japanese TV news item, broadcast at the time the book was published.
 Below, there are links to where each spoke.
 A full transcript, in English, with added notes is Here.
-This additional information confirms what is in this chapter.
+The additional information in the video confirms what is described in this chapter.

 Eu Hyo-min

-Eu Hyo-min contributed to building the economic foundation for the Unification Church but he was then betrayed.
-258
+Eu Hyo-min contributed to building the economic foundation for the Unification Church, but was then betrayed by Sun Myung Moon.

-Eu Hyo-min suffered imprisonment with Sun Myung Moon during the so-called Ewha Womans University incident.
-He was a member of the 36 couples, but left the Unification Church in 1972.
-He lives in Seoul and works as the president of a company.
-He was 72 years old [in 1993].
+Eu Hyo-min was a fellow prison inmate with Sun Myung Moon in the Ewha Womans University scandal of 1955, and a member of the 36 Couples.
+He left the church in 1972 and currently resides in Seoul.
+He is a company president, and is now 72 years old [in 1993].

-“I became a follower of Sun Myung Moon in Busan on January 4, 1954 – before the Unification Church was formally founded – along with my cousins, Eu Hyo-won and Eu Hyo-yeong.
+“I became a follower of Sun Myung Moon together with my cousins Eu Hyo-won and Eu Hyo-yeong in Busan on January 4, 1954, before the Unification Church was formally founded.

 ❖ Photo added:

-Eu Hyo-min is sitting to the right of Sun Myung Moon
+Eu Hyo-min is sitting on the left of Sun Myung Moon.

 ❖ Photo added: